chanzuckerberg/czid-workflows/workflows/long-read-mngs/README.md

 **v0.7.2** -- April 25, 2023 -- Algorithmic updates to improve coverage of taxa identified in samples
 ​
  - Stitches together multiple hits from the same read or contig to the same accession into longer hits.
-These longer hits are not used for the coverage visualization.
+These hits still show up in their original, separate, form in the coverage visualization.
 ​

 **v0.7.0** -- April 25, 2023 -- Algorithmic updates to improve coverage of taxa identified in samples